Skip to main content

 Janet Eldred, an English professor in the UK College of Arts and Sciences currently working on a special assignment to advance writing in the College of Engineering.
 Michael Kovash, a professor of physics and astronomy in the UK College of Arts and Sciences.
 Carl Lee, a professor of mathematics in the UK College of Arts and Sciences.

-Chellgren Endowed Professors maintain an active research program in their discipline; teach courses in one of the
+Chellgren Endowed Professors maintain an active research program in their discipline; teach courses

 By Sarah Geegan